idia640/presentations/week08/PITCHME.md

 Eye gaze and body posture can also be used for signaling.
 These can also be communicative acts.

-People generally adhere to a cooperative principle: Make your conversational contribution such as required, at the stage at which it occurs, by the accepted purpose or direction of the talk exchange in which you are engaged.
+People generally adhere to a cooperative principle: make your conversational contribution such as required, at the stage at which it occurs, by the accepted purpose or direction of the talk exchange in which you are engaged.
 This is a complicated way of saying that people generally say something relevant, informative, neither too much or too little, nor in some obscure/ambiguous way unless intended.

 "Could you turn up the heat?"
 "Yes" (but taken literally rather than as a request)